- A new study finds low levels of vitamin D at birth may put children at increased risk of high blood pressure later on.

 If these findings are confirmed in other studies, they suggest that treating vitamin D deficiency in pregnant women and young children might help reduce the risk of high blood pressure in later life.

-“Currently, there are no recommendations from the American Academy of Pediatrics to screen all pregnant women and young children for vitamin D levels,” said the study’s lead author, Dr. Guoying Wang, PhD, in a press release issued by the American Heart Association.
+“Currently, there are no recommendations from the American Academy of Pediatrics to screen all pregnant women and young children for vitamin D levels,” said the study’s lead author, Dr. Guoying Wang, PhD, in a

 “Our findings raise the possibility that screening and treatment of vitamin D deficiency with supplementation during pregnancy and early childhood might be an effective approach to reduce high blood pressure later in life,” Wang added.